Kaikōura Ranges: Flora

 These mountains are characterised by tussock land, fellfields, and large areas of open scree, while lowland forests have largely been cleared.
 The Spencer range to the south meanwhile has a more intact beech forest covering.

 Fauna

-The ranges contain the Kowhai Valley and Shearwater Stream Important Bird Area.
+The ranges contain the Kowhai Valley and Shearwater Stream Important Bird Area, some 15 km (9.3 mi) inland from the coastal town of Kaikōura.